chisui/dakka/thesis/main.md

 ## Akka

-Akka is an implementation of the Actor Model written in Scala for the JVM.
+Akka is an implementation of the Actor Model written in Scala for the Java Virtual Machine.
-In Akka some design decisions were made in the implemention the Actor Model that turned out to be very useful.
+Akka is not a straight implementation of the Actor Model.
+In some cases Akka deviates from the classic Actor Model, described above.
+All these change are made with care and make Akka more suited for realworld usecases.

 In Akka Actors are represented as classes that extend a common base class.
-When an Actor is created a new instance of the Actors class is created.
+When an Actor is created a new instance of the Actor's class is created.
 The Actor classs' constructor may require additional arguments.
 Constructor arguments have to be supplied when an Actor is created.
 Actor classes have to provide an initial `receive` property which represents the Actors inital behavior.